Hybrid VCSPs with crisp and conservative valued templates: Preliminaries

 \subsection{Algebraic dichotomy conjecture}

-The condition for tractability of CSPs was first conjectured by Bulatov, Krokhin and Jeavons~\cite{bulatov05:classifying}, and a number of equivalent formulations was later given in~\cite{MarotiMcKenzie,BartoKozikLics10,Siggers,4ary}.
+An algebraic characterization for tractable templates was first conjectured by Bulatov, Krokhin and Jeavons~\cite{bulatov05:classifying}, and a number of equivalent formulations were later given in~\cite{MarotiMcKenzie,BartoKozikLics10,Siggers,4ary}.
 We will use the formulation from~\cite{4ary} that followed a discovery by M. Siggers \cite{Siggers}; it is crucial for our purposes that in the next definition an operation has a fixed arity (namely, 4) and, therefore, there is only a finite number of them on a finite domain $D$.

-\begin{definition} An operation $s\colon D^4 \to D$ is called \emph{a Siggers operation} on $D'\subseteq D$ if $s(x,y,z,t)\in D'$ whenever $x,y,z,t\in D'$ and for each $x,y,z \in D'$ we have: \end{definition}
+\begin{definition} An operation $s\colon D^4 \to D$ is called {\bf a Siggers operation on $D'\subseteq D$} if $s(x,y,z,t)\in D'$ whenever $x,y,z,t\in D'$ and for each $x,y,z \in D'$ we have: \end{definition}